 Limit to One Proposal

-A researcher can be primary researcher on only one proposal.
+A researcher can be the primary researcher on only one proposal per year.

 Acknowledgment of Receipt

-Receipt of application will be acknowledged by email.
+Receipt of the application will be acknowledged by email.

 If a Grant is Awarded

-Before receiving any funds, university-based applicants must show that they have met the requirements of their university's human subjects' committee.
-Tribal- or other-based applicants must provide equivalent assurance that proper protocols are being used.
+Before receiving any funds, university-based applicants must show that they have met the requirements of their university's human subjects committee (IRB).
+Tribal or other applicants must provide equivalent assurance that proper protocols are being used.

-If a grant is made and accepted, the recipient is required to provide the Endangered Language Fund with a short formal report of the project and to provide the Fund with copies of all audio and video recordings made with ELF funds, accompanying transcriptions, as well as publications resulting from materials obtained with the assistance of the grant.
+If a grant is offered and accepted, one year after the award is made the recipient is required to provide the Endangered Language Fund with a short formal report on the project and copies of all materials produced: any audio or video recordings, any accompanying transcriptions, and any publications resulting from the grant.
+Access levels will be detailed in the letter of award.